Tools4everBV/HelloID-Conn-Prov-Target-StudyTube/README.md

 > [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.

+> [!WARNING]
+> This connector has not been tested on a _StudyTube_ environment.
+Therefore, changes will have to be made accordingly.

 <p align="center">
   <img src="https://www.tools4ever.nl/connector-logos/studytube-logo-2.png">
 </p>